 5 Makeup Hacks For Oily Skin You Need To Know

 Oily skin is both a blessing and a curse.
-Although it’s said to wrinkle less (YAY!) all that oil usually just turns a perfectly caked face into an oil-slick mess by lunch.
+Although oily skin is said to wrinkle less (YAY!), all that oil usually just turns a perfectly caked face into an oil-slick mess by lunch.
 Not cool!
-Which is why you need to know how to prep and beat-up like a pro, to guarantee that your makeup stays hella fresh throughout the day.
-Here are our ride-or-die makeup hacks for combatting oily skin:
+This is why you need to know how to prep and cake your face like a pro to guarantee that your makeup stays hella fresh throughout the day.
+Here are our ride-or-die makeup hacks for oily skin:

 1. Use the right primer

 A mattifying primer is essential if you want your makeup to stay oil-proof around the clock.
 Firstly, it’ll soak up any excess oil that’s sitting on the surface of your skin, and secondly, it’ll blur and smooth out your pores.
 Stay clear of any radiance or oil-based primers as these could make your skin look greasy.
 Instead, look for water or silicone-based primers as these typically have a slightly thicker consistency to soften the appearance of large pores and scars.
 Primers that contain oil-absorbing ingredients like salicylic acid and witch hazel will also help minimize shine throughout the day.

 The Benefit POREfessional Face Primer, $32, has been one of our faves for years.
 Our newest obsession is our Huda Beauty Matte Perfection Pre-Makeup Base, $32; we’re biased we know, but we live for it!
 There’s also a lot of hype right now around jelly primers, which appear like a transparent gel that grips to the skin to ensure that your makeup lasts all day.
 Check out the Dermablend Insta-Grip Jelly Makeup Primer, $33, which keeps moisture locked in and oil under control without sacrificing a dewy finish.